Maverick (film): Plot

-Commodore Duvall welcomes the competitors to the tournament, with Cooper overseeing the security of the game and the $500,000 prize money and watching for any cheaters, who are summarily thrown overboard when discovered.
+Commodore Duvall welcomes the competitors to the tournament, with Cooper overseeing the security of the game and the $500,000 prize money, confiscating any weapons and watching for any cheaters, who will be summarily disqualified and thrown overboard if discovered.
 Maverick, Angel, Bransford, and Duvall advance to the winner-take-all final.
 Prior to this game, Maverick and Bransford have a tryst in his quarters.
-After Bransford leaves, Maverick finds he has been locked in to attempt to make him forfeit the game, but manages to climb outside the steamer to reach the table on time.
-After Bransford has been eliminated, Maverick notices that the dealer is engaging in bottom dealing and has Angel give him the top card from the deck in order to prevent further cheating.
+After Bransford leaves, Maverick finds he has been locked in the room to try to make him forfeit the game, but he manages to climb outside the steamer to reach the table on time.
+After Bransford has been eliminated, Maverick notices that the dealer is engaging in bottom dealing and has Angel give him the top card from the deck to prevent further cheating.
 All three men bet their remaining chips; Angel and Duvall reveal strong hands, but Maverick has received the one card he needs to complete a royal flush.
 Angel and his men draw their weapons, but Cooper and Maverick shoot first, killing them.

 During the closing ceremony, Cooper steals the prize money and escapes.
 Later that night, Cooper secretly meets with Duvall, revealing that the two had struck a deal to steal the money for themselves and that Angel was working for Duvall.
 As Duvall draws a gun and tries to break the deal, Maverick appears and takes back the money, having tracked them down.
-Some time Later, Cooper corners Maverick while the latter is enjoying a hot bath; the two are father and son and had planned this scheme long in advance.
+Some time later, Cooper corners Maverick while the latter is enjoying a hot bath; the two are revealed to be father and son.
 As both men relax in the baths, Bransford arrives, having discerned their relationship from their similar physiques and mannerisms.
 She takes the satchel containing the prize money and departs, after which Maverick reveals to Cooper that he had followed the latter's advice and hidden half of it in his boots.
-He muses that retrieving the stolen $250,000 will be fun.
+He muses that retrieving the remaining $250,000 will be "fun".